soofka/blog/code_examples/mocking-and-proxying-http-requests-from-localhost/README.md

 npm run build
 ```

-To run local server that serves data for testing purposes (prerequisite to running all further servers):
+To run local server that serves data for testing purposes (prerequisite to running all further servers which use proxy):
 ```
 npm run start:server
 ```